 Not that nudism is Cleats Shore’s first failed tourism venture either.
 In 1906, a golf course was established there but lasted only one season before being abandoned.

-Even a herd of nearby cows appeared to keeping their distance.
+Even a herd of nearby cows appeared to be keeping their distance.

 Cleats Shore takes its name from its most prominent natural feature, the rocky protrusions that jut out into Kilbrannan Sound.
 These ridges of rock formed as igneous dykes — magmatic material intruding through cracks in other rocks — and are locally known as cleits or cleats from Norse klettr meaning ‘rock’.
 You can see one such rocky finger in the top left of the photo above.